It from Knot: Conclusion

 \section{Conclusion}

 In summary, knot physics is developed to understand our universe\cite{kou1,kou2,kou3}.
-The key point of knot physics is the ultimate unification of everything (including matter, motion, interaction and space-time, ...) into the entanglement between vortex-membranes, i.e.,
+The key point of knot physics is the ultimate unification of everything (including matter, motion, interaction and space-time, ...) into the entangled vortex-membranes that is a knot, i.e.,

-In knot physics, our universe is a projection of Standard knot-crystal, a periodic entanglement-pattern between four 3D vortex-membranes.
+In knot physics, our universe is a projection of Standard knot, a periodic entanglement-pattern between four 3D vortex-membranes.
 All fundamental interactions are unified into this simple framework, of which the low energy effective theory not only reproduces the Standard model -- an $\mathrm{SU_{\mathrm{strong}}(3)}\otimes \mathrm{SU}_{\mathrm{weak} }\mathrm{(2)}\otimes$\textrm{U}$_{\mathrm{Y}}$\textrm{(1)} gauge theory but also leads to the physics of general relativity.
-In addition, the new theory yields a deep understanding of the all kinds of elementary particles within different entanglement-patterns between two vortex-membranes.
+In addition, the new theory yields a deep understanding of the all kinds of elementary particles within different structures of knots.